-There are eight countries included in the comparisons in this report.
-There is a full suite of farm performance ratios for six of these countries including Australia, New Zealand, United States, Argentina, Uruguay and South Africa.
-There is a limited number of farm performance ratios for two of these countries, namely Ireland and United Kingdom, though the intention is that a fuller suite of ratios for these countries will be available in the future.
-Further countries may also be added to these datasets if robust sets of farm performance data can be accessed.
+There is a full suite of farm performance ratios for the eight countries included in the comparisons in this report.
+These countries include Australia, New Zealand, United States, Argentina, Uruguay, South Africa, Ireland, and United Kingdom.
+The intention is that further countries may be added to these datasets if robust sets of farm performance data can be accessed.